thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 28 June 2022
+### Daily Rundown on Wednesday, 29 June 2022

-- The average temperature today is 18.76˚C;
+- The average temperature today is 17.79˚C;
-- With highs of 19.16˚C and lows of 8.49˚C.
+- With highs of 18.53˚C and lows of 11.4˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->